Skip to main content

 Resistance Training and Anabolic Signals

 Lifting heavy weights, particularly through compound movements that engage large muscle groups, sends a powerful signal for the body to produce anabolic hormones.
-Both testosterone and levels rise in response to the demands of resistance training.
+Both testosterone and growth hormone levels rise in response to the demands of resistance training.
 This is an adaptive response; the body releases these hormones to repair the micro-tears in muscle tissue and build stronger, more resilient fibers.
 Consistent training makes the body more efficient at producing and responding to these vital hormones.

 High-Intensity Interval Training and Metabolic Health